mithunk07/Handle_Imbalanced_Dataset/README.md

-This folder contains sample code for how to implement CatBoost Regression using python in simple steps.
+This folder contains sample code for how to handle Imbalanced Datasets using python in simple steps.

 Content: